Essential email DNS records and how to set them up

 Why are DNS records important for sending email?

-There are several types of DNS records, some of which are crucial for securely and reliably sending emails as they can affect your deliverability.
+There are several types of DNS records, some of which are crucial for securely and reliably sending emails, as they can affect your deliverability.
 This is because when you send an email, the recipient’s mail server might perform some extra checks to ensure you’re a legitimate sender and the email isn’t spam.
 This could involve a DNS lookup of your email address domain to authenticate your identity.

 If the domain’s DNS records aren’t properly configured, it could result in your emails going straight to spam or worse, being rejected completely.
 If you want your emails to reach the inbox, proper DNS configuration is a must!